jonbmoore2500/brd_feedr_app/README.md

 RevForm
  - allows the user to create a Review for a given Feeder

+#### Context

+This app includes 2 context components in order to incorporate global state - one for User data and one for Feeder data.

+The UserContext provides the User object, along with the reviews belonging to that user, to other components as needed.
+It also contains the functions responsible for updating User state whenever the User creates, updates, or deletes a review, allowing for up-to-date info on the number of reviews the user has created and details for each of those reviews.

+The FeederContext provides an array containing all the Feeders, including those that the User has not reviewed.
+Much like UserContext it contains a number of functions relating to the Feeder array in order to streamline the assorted components that use the array.
+Notably, it handles the processes of sorting the Feeders based on certain inputs from the sort menu, finding and returning a feeder from its ID, adding new feeders to the array, and updating the related Reviews information whenever a User creates, updates, or deletes one of their reviews.

+The Context Provider wraps the App component in index.js, allowing App to access the global state and

 ### Server

 bird feedr uses Ruby on Rails as an API, serving JSON data to the React front end.
 It uses PostreSQL as a database system in order to facilitate deployment using Render.